Types of Sessions

 What exactly do I need to do to organize a panel before the deadline?

-A panel must have at least three paper presenters willing to submit a paper proposal as part of your session.
-The panel must also have one person willing to act as Chair of that panel.
+A panel must have at least three paper presenters, a chair, and an organizer.
 The role of discussant is optional, but must also be submitted at the time of the proposal if desired.
 Individuals interested in organizing a panel can do so by contacting colleagues in their area of interest.

 I would like the two panels I submitted to be held in the same room, one after the other.
 Could you tell me the procedure for making a request of this kind?

 Please submit two separate proposals.
 Session titles should be the same for both panels indicating the order (Part I or Part II).
 Please keep in mind that we cannot guarantee that the panels will be held one after the other or in the same room.
 However, we will ensure that Part I is held before Part II.